seongbae/discuss/README.md

 ## Features

-* Users can start a discussion thread and add replies.
+* Create/edit/delete threads and replies
-* Users can edit or delete their own threads and replies.
-Admins can edit or delete any threads or replies.
+* Admins can edit or delete any threads or replies.
-* Threads can be categorized with channel.
+* Threads can be categorized with a channel.
+* Filter threads by channels or my threads
-* Users can subscribe to channels and get notified via email when a new thread is created in the channel.
+* Subscribe to channels and get notified via email when a new thread is created in the channel.
-* Users can subscribe to threads and get notified via email when replies are added.
+* Subscribe to threads and get notified via email when replies are added.
 * Thread view count is tracked.
+* Pagination

+## To Do
+* Write unit tests
+* Vote up/down
+* Poll
+* Sticky

 ## Installation